The Secret World of Santa Claus: Balbo

 Balbo is a polar bear that acts as Santa's assistant.
 In one episode it is revealed that Santa found him when he got lost at sea on an iceberg and separated from his parents.
 Santa found him and took him to his workshop.
 Balbo is very playful and also horribly clumsy.
 He usually watches the workshop with Guilfi.
 He's in love with Thoren.
+He is voiced by A.J.
+Henderson.

 Gruzzlebeard

 Gruzzlebeard (originally called Père Fouettard in French) is the main antagonist and Santa's neighbour in the series and often tries to foil his plans and ruin Christmas.
 He appears in almost every episode trying to foil Santa's plan, but in the end, he often ends up stuck in his own trap.
 He is a large Troll, almost human in appearance with a large blue "gruzzled" beard (hence his name) and a bald, cone-shaped head.
 He enjoys bossing Dudley around and playing the guitar (which he isn't very good at).
 He usually refers to Santa as 'That Red-suited Sap' or 'Bulbnose', the elves as 'The Oafs' and the reindeer as 'The Hatracks'.
 Gruzzlebeard and Dudley both seem to be immortal and ageless: both have not aged when Santa travels into the year 2222, where Gruzzlebeard has become a futuristic totalitarian dictator in absence of Santa and his helpers.
+He is voiced by Mark Camacho.

 Dudley

 Dudley is a different species of Troll from Gruzzlebeard (Dudley is a Terrible Troll, which is a close cousin of elves).
-This was confirmed in "The Story of the Trolls" where in order to find out how to defeat a Terrible Troll, Santa & the Elves had to ask a Terrible Troll themselves; in which they removed Dudley's hat while he was asleep and found out that the globe attached to his head was made of steel.
-Up to that episode, however, there was never anything under his hat and Gruzzlebeard had even called him an elf on numerous occasions (and his ears are more like an elves' than a troll's) Dudley can be just as sneaky and evil as Gruzzlebeard, but he does have a good side.
+This was confirmed in "The Story of the Trolls" where in order to find out how to defeat a Terrible Troll, Santa & the Elves had to ask a Terrible Troll themselves, in which they removed Dudley's hat while he was asleep and found out that the globe attached to his head was made of steel.
+Up to that episode, however, there was never anything under his hat and Gruzzlebeard had even called him an elf on numerous occasions (and his ears are more like an elves' than a troll's).
+Dudley can be just as sneaky and evil as Gruzzlebeard, but he does have a good side.
 He has often helped Santa (probably just to save his own butt) and is often fed up with the way Gruzzlebeard treats him.
 Like Gruzzlebeard, he is both immortal and ageless.
+He is voiced by Michael Rudder.

 The Reindeer

-Instead of the traditional team of Santa Claus's reindeer, there are only 3 reindeer that pull Santa's sleigh: Rudolph, his father Donner and his grandfather Blitzen.
-The other 2 don't have very big roles; Rudolph got his own episode in the show where he thought no one wanted him around.
-He ran away and befriended a young Inuit boy, though they eventually parted ways when Santa came looking for him.
+Instead of the traditional team of Santa Claus's reindeer, there are only three reindeer that pull Santa's sleigh: Rudolph (voiced by Bruce Dinsmore; Jacob Tierney in episodes 1 and 20), his father Donner (voiced by Ian Finlay) and his grandfather Blitzen (voiced by Gary Jewell).
+The other two don't have very big roles, but Rudolph got his own episode in the show, entitled "Rudolph is Missing", where he thought no one wanted him around.
+He ran away and befriended a young Inuk boy, though they eventually parted ways when Santa came looking for him.